-In this article we will take a look at Chaparral biomes that have been found in locations across the world.
-We will pay particular attention to those found in the US, South America, South Africa and a few other parts of the world.
-We will discuss these different biomes and help you better understand what they mean to the world as a whole.
+Herein, we will take a look at Chaparral biomes that have been found in locations across the world.
+We will pay particular attention to those in the US, South America, South Africa and other parts of the world.
+We will discuss these biomes and help you better understand their meaning to the world.

 - US West Coast